Looking Closely at the Growth Curve for Patterson-UTI Energy Inc. (PTEN)

 Sponsored

-The average price from analysts is $15.81, which is $0.48 above the current price.
+The average price from analysts is $15.81, which is -$0.45 below the current price.
 PTEN currently public float of 208.01M and currently shorts hold a 5.05% ratio of that float.
-Today, the average trading volume of PTEN was 3.95M shares.
+Today, the average trading volume of PTEN was 3.94M shares.

 PTEN’s Market Performance

-PTEN stocks went up by 0.13% for the week, with a monthly drop of -4.43% and a quarterly performance of 60.19%, while its annual performance rate touched 115.31%.
-The volatility ratio for the week stands at 5.64% while the volatility levels for the past 30 days are set at 5.76% for Patterson-UTI Energy Inc..
-The simple moving average for the period of the last 20 days is -0.61% for PTEN stocks with a simple moving average of 55.90% for the last 200 days.
+PTEN stocks went up by 2.59% for the week, with a monthly jump of 0.81% and a quarterly performance of 68.67%, while its annual performance rate touched 138.42%.
+The volatility ratio for the week stands at 5.64% while the volatility levels for the past 30 days are set at 5.17% for Patterson-UTI Energy Inc..
+The simple moving average for the period of the last 20 days is 5.93% for PTEN stocks with a simple moving average of 64.13% for the last 200 days.

 Analysts’ Opinion of PTEN